mozilla/Bugzilla-ETL/pyLibrary/debugs/README.md

     Log.error("This will throw an error")
 ```

-The actual call will always raise an exception, and it manipulates the stack trace to ensure the caller is approriatly blamed.
+The actual call will always raise an exception, and it manipulates the stack trace to ensure the caller is appropriately blamed.
 Feel free to use the `raise` keyword (as in `raise Log.error("")`), if that looks nicer to you.

 **Always chain your exceptions**